-- A current or former spouse or intimate partner of the victim. - A person with whom the victim shares a child in common. - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner. - A person similarly situated to a spouse of the victim under the domestic violence or familyviolence laws of the jurisdiction receiving grant monies (under VAWA) or; - Any other person against an adult or youth victim who is protected from that person's acts underthe domestic or family violence laws of the jurisdiction".
+- A current or former spouse or intimate partner of the victim. - A person with whom the victim shares a child in common. - A person who is cohabitating with or has cohabitated with the victim as a spouse or intimate partner. - A person similarly situated to a spouse of the victim under the domestic violence or family violence laws of the jurisdiction in which the crime of violence occurred or; - Any other person against an adult or youth victim who is protected from that person's acts under the domestic or family violence laws of the jurisdiction".